How to Do the Bird Dog Exercise

-“Unlike many core exercises, the bird dog trains the core muscles to work together,” says Trevor Thieme, C.S.C.S., Beachbody’s senior manager of fitness and nutrition content.
+“Unlike many core exercises, the bird dog trains the core muscles to work together,” says Trevor Thieme, C.S.C.S., Beachbody’s (now BODi) executive director of fitness and nutrition content.
 “The more coordinated those muscles are, the stronger and more stable your core will be, and the lower your risk of back pain becomes.”

 Here’s how to do the bird dog exercise with perfect form, a few variations to try, and even more reasons why you should add this oddly named move to your workout routine.